TILhub/SystemC-Introduction/README.md

 6. Set "Enable Run-Time Type Info" of the systemc project to "Yes".

 7. Add /vmg to "Additional Options" of the systemc project.

+# What Is SystemC
+### SystemC is a set of C++ classes and macros which provide an event-driven simulation interface (see also discrete event simulation).
+These facilities enable a designer to simulate concurrent processes, each described using plain C++ syntax.